 MA in Rehabilitation Counseling Program Overview

-The MA in Rehabilitation Counseling program is fully CACREP-accredited and uses a combination of face-to-face, asynchronous online, and hybrid courses.
-Each face-to-face class meets once a week at the Everett University Center, while hybrid courses meet in person five times per quarter.
-Review our academic plan to learn which classes are face-to-face, online, and hybrid.
+The MA in Rehabilitation Counseling program is fully CACREP-accredited and uses a combination of in-person, asynchronous online, and hybrid courses.
+The in-person class meets one evening a week (5pm - 8:50pm) at the Everett University Center, while hybrid courses meet in-person 2-5 times per quarter and other weeks are Zoom and/or asynchronous online (the 2-5 times per quarter and/or via Zoom are in the evening from 5pm - 8:50pm but may also include select Saturdays from 9am - 4pm).
+Review our academic plan to learn which classes are in-person, online, and hybrid.

 This 90-credit program can be completed in eight quarters or two years (including two summers), but you may also opt for greater scheduling flexibility with a 3- or 4-year schedule.
 Toward the end of the program, you will have the opportunity to apply the knowledge, skills, and abilities you are learning in real-life settings during the supervised professional practice sequence (pre-practicum, practicum, and internship).